vastus/120-hour-epic-sax-marathon/predicates.markdown

 ## Functions that both Take Functions as Parameters and Return Functions

 Sometimes you have a predicate that almost does what you want.
-For an example, suppose I want to filter all non-negative values from a sequence.
+For example, suppose I want to filter all non-negative values from a sequence.
 There's `neg?` and `pos?`, but neither allow `0`.
 I could do something like this: